 Risks and side effects

-Before using any new product, especially essential oils, you should do a test patch on the inside of your wrist to avoid an allergic reaction.
+Before using any new product, especially essential oils, you should also do a test patch on the inside of your wrist to avoid an allergic reaction.

-It’s important to remember that essential oils aren’t monitored for purity or quality, so you should use caution when choosing a quality brand.
+It’s important to remember that essential oils are not monitored for purity or quality, so you should use caution when choosing a quality brand.

-If you notice that you’re experiencing hair loss along with dry scalp, particularly in conjunction with sores or blisters, it’s also a good idea to check in with your healthcare provider.
+If you notice that you’re experiencing hair loss along with a dry scalp, particularly with sores or blisters, it’s also a good idea to check in with a healthcare professional.